BookBytes/halliganClue/README.md

 To run HalliganClue quickly use our test script.
 Note that all ‘users’ are running on the same device so this is a single user acting as all players.
 The command to run the script is as follows.
-Make sure x11-forwarding is enabled.
+Make sure *x11-forwarding* is enabled.

 ./test

 The server will pop up first with an address for the clients to join (manually).
 After that simply follow the prompts and solve the murder!

-To run the game with all unique users (aka multiple) run:
+To run the game with all *unique users* (aka multiple) run:
 - python server.py
 - python client.py
 - python client.py
 - python client.py

-Each of these commands must be run in a separate terminal with a separate ssh session into the homework server.
-This way you'll end up on a different computer each time.
+Each of these commands must be run in a separate terminal.
+(If sshing each must have a separate ssh session.)

 ## File Overview
 - client.py